jmptrader/gof/README.md

 A Functional programming language that compiles down to Go.
 Currently GoF is nothing more than a set of ideas.

 If you have some that you would like to share, please feel free!
-GoF is intended to be what Go hasn't for coders, so if you seem a feature that would fit, speak up!
+GoF is intended to be what Go hasn't been for coders, so if you seem a feature that would fit, speak up!

 ===

 Go Functional (GoF) has many of the features that Go users crave:
 + Lambdas (the only way to define a function)
 + Generics
++ Guards
 + Pattern Matching
 + Immutability
 + Higher order functions